Tim Gray

-Timothy Gray (November 11, 1952 - October 8, 2015) was an American professional football safety in the National Football League (NFL).
-He was drafted by the St. Louis Cardinals 21st overall in the 1975 NFL draft.
-He played college football at Texas A&M.
+Timothy Gray (November 11, 1952 - October 8, 2015) was an American professional football player who was a safety in the National Football League (NFL).
+He was selected in the first round by the St. Louis Cardinals with the 21st overall pick in the 1975 NFL draft.
+He played college football for the Texas A&M Aggies.

 Gray also played for the Kansas City Chiefs and San Francisco 49ers.
 He died in 2015 at the age of 62.